laravel/docs/cashier-paddle.md

     $user->subscription('default')->unpause();

-> {note} When a subscription is paused it cannot be modified.
-If you want to swap to a different plan or update quantities you'll have to resume the subscription first.
+> {note} A subscription cannot be modified while it is paused.
+If you want to swap to a different plan or update quantities you must resume the subscription first.

 <a name="cancelling-subscriptions"></a>
 ### Cancelling Subscriptions